syqs/first-repo-ever/readme.md

 - [Demo Website](http://syqs.github.io)

 ## Project Description
-Hack Reactor - Week 0 Project - Personal website on Bootstrap and jQuery
+Hack Reactor - Week 0 Master Project - Personal website on using HTML and CSS spiced with Bootstrap and jQuery.
+This project is a combination of all exercises in the Week 0

 ## Examples include:
 - Conecting to simple JSON api